golemfactory/golem-sdk-cli/README.md

 # Golem SDK CLI

 Golem SDK CLI is a companion tool for the [Golem SDK](https://github.com/golemfactory/golem-js).
-It allows you to create and manage Golem JS projects.
+It accelerates the creation and management of Golem JS projects.

 ## Installing / Getting started